tedtalksbits/cronos/README.md

 - **Docker**: Docker is required for script sandboxing.
 - **MongoDB**: A running MongoDB instance.

+**ENV Variables**

+copy the `.env-example` file to `.env` and update the environment variables.

+update the values to match your environment.

 **Development Setup**

 1. Clone the repository: